 Contests are scored similar to our Market events.
-However, instead of using real dollars to purchase shares or each player, you will be allocated a pre-determined set of chips to purchase shares.
-Those shares will pay out based on how the player finishes in the event, and the users with the highest payouts will win big prizes
+However, instead of using real dollars to purchase shares of each player, you will be allocated a pre-determined set of chips to purchase shares.
+Those shares will pay out based on how the player finishes in the event, and the users with the highest payouts will win the top prizes.
+In addition, during Contests you can only bid on players before the event locks.
+Your share allocation is set when the event locks, and there's no live trading during Contests.

 How are player share prices determined?